‘Catfish: The TV Show’ Season 6, Episode 2 ‘Alante & Nevaeh’ Recap [Spoilers]

 One of the other Catfish crew members showed Nev and Max a new trick they could use to look at the mutual friends Alante and Nevaeh shared.
 Nev and Max quickly noticed something strange – they had dozens of mutual friends.
 Nearly 50.
 The Catfish hosts decided to send every single person a message with the hopes that someone would respond with how they knew Nevaeh.

 Unfortunately, as people started to respond to the messages Max and Nev sent out – they got news they didn’t really want to hear.
-It appeared as if Nevaeh was messaging and flirting with males all over the town Alante lived in.
+It appeared as if Nevaeh was messaging and flirting with males all over the town Alante lived with.

 Is Nevaeh the girl in the pictures?
 Why does Nevaeh keep disappearing and refusing to meet up with Alante in person given that they live so close to each other?
 Is she mass catfishing the men of this town?